KaiHsiangHu/iNEXT.IE/README.md

 </h5>

 <br> `iNEXT.IE` (INterpolation and EXTrapolation for Inter-specific
-Encounter) is a framework for biodiversity methodology.
+Encounter) is a framework for biodiversity methodology. ‘iNEXT.IE’ extends ‘iNEXT’ to incorporate Inter-specific Encounter (IE) of biodiversity, which incorporates species absolute abundance.
 An online version “iNEXT.IE Online” (<https://kaihsiang-hu.shinyapps.io/iNEXT_IE/>) is also available for users without an R background.